Irfan-Hamid/irfan-hamid.github.io/README.md

   </a>
   <details><summary>View Details</summary><br>
   <ul>
-    <li>This project explores the challenge of multi-label classification in settings where each training example is annotated with only a single positive label, despite the presence of multiple applicable labels.</li>
+    <li>This project explores the challenge of multi-label classification in settings where each training example is annotated with only a single positive label, despite the presence of multiple applicable labels.
+In real-world scenarios, especially when the number of potential labels is large, it becomes impractical for human annotators to exhaustively list all relevant labels for each instance.
+This results in sparsely labeled data that is difficult to learn from using conventional techniques.</li>
-    <li>A practical example of this problem arises in species distribution modeling (SDM), where the goal is to predict the presence or absence of species across geographic regions based on limited field observations.</li>
+    <li>A practical example of this problem arises in species distribution modeling (SDM), where the goal is to predict the presence or absence of species across geographic regions based on limited field observations.
+In such datasets, only the locations where a species has been observed are recorded, and absence information is typically unavailable, making the task more complex and imbalanced.</li>
-    <li>Formulated the task as Single Positive Multi-Label Learning (SPMLL), where each example has only one known label despite multiple possible truths.</li>
-    <li>A neural network was trained to perform accurate multi-label inference at test time despite being exposed to only a single positive label per instance during training.</li>
+    <li>A neural network was trained to perform accurate multi-label inference at test time, despite being exposed to only a single positive label per instance during training, a setting known as Single Positive Multi-Label Learning (SPMLL) where multiple correct labels exist but only one is observed per example.</li>
     <li>Introduced a custom loss function called UPL (Up-weighting Positive Label), which increases the contribution of observed labels while handling ambiguity in the unobserved ones.</li>
     <li>The UPL loss resulted in a 72% improvement in performance over standard binary cross-entropy loss across key evaluation metrics.</li>
   </ul>